d2s/Documentation/docs/source/source.md

 ### Scheduled backups

-The object [ScheduleSortedAndExpanded.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/ScheduleSortedAndExpanded.swift) reads the schedules, expands scheduled tasks, sorts them by date and time and saves the result on a stack.
-The object is created every time a schedule is changed and read from permanent store is performed.
+The object [ScheduleSortedAndExpanded.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/ScheduleSortedAndExpanded.swift) reads the schedules, expands scheduled tasks, sorts them by date and time and creates a result stack.
+The object is created every time a schedule is changed and a read from permanent store is performed.
 A `daily` task which is set to kick of at 12:00 o'clock for å period of time is one record only in schedule.
 If this period is from mid June to mid July it is scheduled to start about 30 times during this period.
 When the sorted and expanded object is created only scheduled tasks with start date in future are put on stack.
 The first task is the first element on stack.

 The scheduled task (record on stack) holds three attributes (as a `NSDictionary`) -  the `hiddenID`, which is key to task, time to start and schedule either `once`, `daily` or `monthly`.